-- DEP® docetaxel phase 1 trial was successfully completed in FY18, with a phase 2 trial commencing immediately after, with partnering to be pursued at the most appropriate time to maximise commercial value. - Two further DEP® drugs have been developed: DEP® cabazitaxel commenced phase 1 / 2 trial in FY18 and DEP® irinotecan is due to commence a phase 1 / 2 trial in FY19. - Other preclinical DEP® candidates have been explored in preparation for selecting further candidates for preclinical development.

-• TSR:

-- The company's TSR was tested against the performance of the S&P/ASX300 Index for the three-year performance period ended 30 June 2018.
-The company's annualised TSR for this period was 21.4% compared to the S&P/ASX300 Index annualised TSR of 4.4%, well above the additional 10% per annum required. - The TSR is calculated independently by a professional services firm and more information regarding the TSR hurdle is provided on page 27.
+- DEP® docetaxel phase 1 trial was successfully completed in FY18, with a phase 2 trial commencing immediately after. - Two further DEP[®] drugs have been developed: DEP[®] cabazitaxel commenced phase 1 / 2 trial in FY18 and DEP[®] irinotecan commenced a phase 1 / 2 trial in August 2019. - Partnering discussions underway for several internal DEP[®] candidates with licences to be pursued at the most appropriate time to maximise commercial value. - Other preclinical DEP[®] candidates have been developed and are currently preclinical development. - Development of DEP® radiopharmaceutical and targeted DEP® candidates currently undergoing preclinical testing. - Relative TSR: - The company's TSR was tested against the performance of the S&P/ASX300 Index for the three-year performance period ended 30 June 2019.
+The company's annualised TSR for this period was 22.1% compared to the S&P/ASX300 Index annualised TSR of 8.1%, well above the additional 10% per annum required. - The relative TSR is calculated independently by a professional services firm and more information regarding the relative TSR hurdle is provided on page 27.